 Turn off your phone

-Obviously not a good plan if you’re expecting work calls, but if you’re not it can be a good way to stay focused.
+Obviously not a good plan if you’re expecting work calls, but if you’re not it can be a good way to stay focused and stay productive when working from home.

 We all get distracted by social media, text messages or online shopping so turning off your phone removes the temptation.

-If you do need to keep your phone on just move it out of arms reach so you won’t be tempted to keep checking the screen but can still hear it ring.
+If you do need to keep your phone on, just move it out of arms reach so you won’t be tempted to keep checking the screen but can still hear it ring if needed.

 Don’t spend all week alone